 Green lid refuse bin collections

-Collections from flats where residents have white lid and blue lid recycling bins – monthly collection
+Collections from flats where residents have white lid and blue lid recycling bins – fortnightly collection

-on the same day as your surrounding roads.
+- collections on the same day as your surrounding roads

 Residents with recycling boxes – no change to your weekly collection